mic159/benbox-slicer/README.md

 This code was based on Inkscape plugin at [305engineering/Inkscape](https://github.com/305engineering/Inkscape).

-It works with PNG images at 240dpi
+It works with PNG images at 240dpi (NOTE: Transparent backgrounds do not work)

 Usage
 -----